-Stage: What we will do: Early preparation Evidence gathering Consult on the scope of the Plan: identifying matters which may need particular attention in a new Plan Gather relevant social, economic and environmental information to provide for background information and evidence Engage in discussions and joint studies with neighbouring authorities Production of draft plan - Prepare a draft Plan based on evidence and views collected Formal Consultation on draft plan Provide a minimum period of six weeks for comments to be made on the draft Plan Publish the consultation document with supporting information and background studies on website Give details of the consultation and how to comment in a news release and on the Council's web-site Notify all those on the LDF contacts database of the opportunity to comment
+Stage: What we will do: Early preparation - Consult on the scope of the Plan: identifying matters which Evidence gathering may need particular attention in a new Plan - Gather relevant social, economic and environmental information to provide for background information and evidence - Engage in discussions and joint studies with neighbouring authorities Production of draft - Prepare a draft Plan based on evidence and views collected plan Formal Consultation - Provide a minimum period of six weeks for comments to be on draft plan made on the draft Plan - Publish the consultation document with supporting information and background studies on the Council's website - Give details of the consultation and how to comment in a news release and on the Council's website - Notify all those on the Local Plan contacts database of the opportunity to comment (including, where appropriate, local representative groups for those who do not have internet access). - Hold, virtual exhibitions, digital consultations, publicising on social media and providing documents for inspection on the council website

-Stage: What we will do: - Hold local consultation events, such as exhibitions or workshops, if appropriate - Make all documents available for public inspection at Appletree Court, Lyndhurst - Publish a summary of the comments received on the website Production of Plan for - Take into consideration all comments received on the draft Plan in Submission preparing the Plan for submission Publication of Plan for - Publish the Plan with supporting information and background Submission to the studies on website Secretary of State Give details of the consultation and how to comment in a news release and on the Council's website - Provide a minimum period of six weeks for representations to be made on the Plan - Notify all those who commented on the draft Plan that a revised Plan has been published and where the relevant documents can be inspected - Make relevant documents available for public inspection at Appletree Court, Lyndhurst and on the Council's website. - Publish a summary of the representations received on the Council's website Submission to - Submit for public Examination the Submission Plan, all supporting Secretary of State documents and all representations received on the Submission documents - Make all documents available for public inspection at Appletree Court, Lyndhurst - Give notice to those persons who requested to be notified of the submission of the local plan to the Secretary of State that it has been so submitted. been 30 Submitted.
-Examination by - Those making representations on the Plan will be invited by the independent inspector Local Plan Inspector to respond to questions on matters identified · - If required, Hearing sessions will be held during the Examination on matters decided by the Inspector - Those indicating they wish to appear at a Hearing session will be given the opportunity to do so (Note: the organisation and content of the Examination is a matter for the appointed Inspector) Formal Adoption by - Publication of Inspector's Report and any Modifications to the plan NFDC required for Soundness - Adoption Statement published alongside the adopted DPD. - Notify all those who commented on the draft Plan that the DPD has been adopted.
+Stage: What we will do: - Make all documents available for public inspection at Appletree Court, Lyndhurst or Publish a summary of the comments received on the website Production of Plan for Submission - Take into consideration all comments received on the draft Plan in preparing the Plan for submission Publication of Plan for Submission to the Secretary of State Publish the Plan with supporting information and background studies on the Council's website Give details of the consultation and how to comment in a news release and on the Council's website Provide a minimum period of six weeks for representations to be made on the Plan Notify all those who commented on the draft Plan that a revised Plan has been published and where the relevant documents can be inspected Publish a summary of the representations received on the Council's website Submission to Secretary of State Submit for public Examination the Submission Plan, all supporting documents and all representations received on the Submission documents Make all documents available for public inspection on the council's website.
+Make all documents available for public inspection at Appletree Court, Lyndhurst on request Give notice to those persons who requested to be notified of the submission of the local plan to the Secretary of State that it has been so submitted.
+Examination by independent inspector Those making representations on the Plan will be invited by the Local Plan Inspector to respond to questions on matters identified If required, Hearing sessions will be held during the Examination on matters decided by the Inspector (the method for holding these will be a matter for the inspector to decide, subject to social distancing rules in place at that time) Those indicating they wish to appear at a physical or virtual Hearing session will be given the opportunity to do so (Note: the organisation and content of the Examination is a matter for the appointed Inspector) Formal Adoption by NFDC Publication of Inspector's Report and any Modifications to the plan required for Soundness Adoption Statement published alongside the adopted DPD.
+Notify all those who commented on the draft Plan that the DPD has been adopted.